jdibenes/hl2ss/README.md

 ## Installation (sideloading)

-The server application is distributed as a single appxbundle file and can be installed using one of the two following methods.
+The server application is distributed as a single appxbundle file and can be installed using one of the three following methods.

 **Method 1**